mcbookshelf/bookshelf/modules/bs.id/README.md

 ## 🏷️ Bookshelf ID Module

-Assign unique numeric IDs to entities in Minecraft datapacks.
-Create continuous ID chains and query entities by ID.
+Assign unique numeric IDs to entities.

 > *"We know what we are, but know not what we may be."*
 >